Search

 Article by Akwasi Duodu

 In today’s article, we tackle the issue of IHT, and whether gifting your home to your children can help avoid inheritance tax.
-Over the years, those liable for inheritance tax has risen, mainly due to rising property prices, particularly in the South East.
+Over the years, those liable for inheritance tax have risen, mainly due to increasing property prices, particularly in the South East.
 That said, there are various ways to reduce or avoid this tax, ethically and legally.

 Taxed to death